scandum/wolfsort/README.md

 -------------------------------------------------------------------------
 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
 The source code was compiled using g++ -O3 quadsort.cpp.
 Each test was ran 100 times and only the best run is reported.
+It should be noted that pdqsort is not a stable sort which is the reason it's faster on generic order data.

-The x axis of the bar graph is the execution time.
+The X axis of the bar graph below is the execution time.

 ![Graph](/graph1.png)